ChrisWhealy/wasm_sha3/docs/local_execution.md

 # Using `wasmer v7.1`

-Wasmer can run the SHA3 algorithm in both Drop-In and XOF mode.
+Wasmer can run the SHA3 algorithm in both drop-in and XOF mode.

 If present in the CWD, `wasmer` will read `wasmer.toml` to discover which WASM module is to be run.
 In such cases, you need only specify `wasmer run .` where the meaning of `.` will be derived from the contents of `wasmer.toml`.